THE COLLECTED WRITINGS OF RABBI PINKY SCHMECKELSTEIN

 Parshas Chayei Sarah

 I write this Dvar Toirah while on an international flight en route to an annual gathering in commemoration of this week's Parsha, Parshas Chayei Sarah.
 Thousands of people focus on the first half of the Parsha and gather in Chevroin every year to celebrate the burial place of Sarah Imainu.
-I, on the other hand, will be joining a group of people commemorating the second half of the Parsha, the marriage of Yitzchak Avinu to three-year-old Rivka Imainu, by traveling to Thailand to have sex with a group of underage girls.
+I, on the other hand, will be joining a group of people commemorating the second half of the Parsha, the marriage of Yitzchak Avinu to three-year-old Rivka Imainu, by traveling to Thailand to have relations with a group of underage girls.

 This week's Parsha, of course, begins with the passing of our foremother, Sarah Imainu.
-RASHI tells us that Sarah died as a result of hearing that her husband, Avraham, had taken their only son to be slaughtered at the altar.
+RASHI tells us that Sarah died as a result of hearing that her husband, Avraham, had taken their only son to be slaughtered at the alter.
 The RAMBAM asks the question: Why should Sarah have been shocked?
-Where was her faith in the Reboinoisheloilum?
+Where was her faith in the Rebboinoisheloilum?
 Was she not ready for the Aimishteh's test?
 Was she tempted by the Yetzer Harah, the Evil Inclination, to question her belief in the all knowing, rational and loving Hakkadoshboruchhu who expressed His divine love by suggesting that Yitzchak be grilled to perfection like ribs at a July 4th barbecue?
 Did she not want her son to be slaughtered, so he could die for all our sins?
 (OOPS, wrong religion.
 Sorry.)

 -- Avraham Avinu barters to gain the right to bury his beloved Sarah in Meuras Hamachpeilah.
 Ephroin, the property's owner, gives Avraham the land and does not want payment.
 Avraham, however, insists upon counting out four hundred shekels of silver as payment to Ephroin.
 So what's pshat "payment"?
 Why didn't Avraham just chop off one his arms and present it to Ephroin, instead of giving away money for no reason?
 Maybe he should have given away his ATM card and his PIN code, while he was at it?

--- Avraham decides to send his man-servant, Eliezer, to find a wife for his son, Yitzchak.
+-- Avraham decides to send his manservant, Eliezer, to find a wife for his son, Yitzchak.
 To secure his commitment, Avraham asks that Eliezer, his servant, put his hand "underneath Avraham's thigh."
 Wow.
 That is progressive.
 According to Rabbi Akiva, after the death of his wife, Avraham was so randy he was open to "all lifestyle alternatives."
-Indeed, there is a separate Beraisah in Masechess Pesachim that suggests that following Sarah's death, Avraham Avinu joined a local S&M club, spent six months in a nudist colony, and made seventy five dollars a week posing for an art class at his local community college.
+Indeed, there is a separate Braisah in Masechess Pesachim that suggests that following Sarah's death, Avraham Avinu joined a local S&M club, spent six months in a nudist colony, and made seventy five dollars a week posing for an art class at his local community college.

 Avraham's mental state is of course balanced with the beautiful story of the discovery of Rivka.
-After swearing commitment to Avraham to find a wife for Yitzchak, Eliezer sets out on his quest.
+After being sworn to his commitment to find a wife for Yitzchak, Eliezer sets out on his quest.
 As he reaches a well, he decides that he will anticipate a divine sign: the appearance of a woman who will offer drink to both him and his camels.
 The RADAK asks the question: why did Eliezer choose a sign based on a woman's action, rather than a visual metaphor, such as a yellow ribbon on the woman's dress or a tattoo on the small of her back?
-The Toirah Temimah answers that, mamesh, Eliezer was indeed also looking for such a sign: he was hoping that as the women bent down to fetch the water he would catch a glimpse of her cleavage.
+The Toirah Temimah answers that, mamesh, Eliezer was indeed looking for such a sign: he was hoping that as the women bent down to fetch the water he would catch a glimpse of her cleavage.
 Says the Toirah Temimah, Eliezer had also committed to Avraham that the bride he would bring back to his master's son would have a Double-Daled cup.

 Of course, all of these expectations were turned upside down when Eliezer saw Rivka for the first time.
-We are told specifically by the Possuk that Eliezer noticed her great beauty.
+We are told specifically by the passook that Eliezer noticed her great beauty.
 We are also told that Rivka "was a virgin; she had known no man."
 An obvious question arises: why did the Toirah have to repeat itself -- wasn't this a redundant statement?
 RASHI tells us, however, that the local girls had strange sexual practices that enabled sexual activity without the surrender of one's maidenhead.
 (He really does say that, by the way.
 Look it up.)
 Who ever heard of such a practice amongst youth?!?
 But the RASHBAM disagrees.
 He suggests that the verse is telling us that while Rivka had not had a sexual relationship with a man, her femininity had been "totally awakened" as an active member of the LPGA tour, if you know what I mean.

 And now the strangest part of the Parsha: nowhere in the Parsha are we told Rivka's age, but Rabbinic tradition has always deduced that Rivka was three years old when she was discovered by Eliezer and brought into Yitzchak's tent for consummation of their marital relationship.
 How can this be?
 Was Yitzchak some kind of pervert?